 This Logical Reasoning Test has the potential to assess verbal reasoning as well as the ability to cope with relative novelty, which seems quite important to intelligence2.

 For each question, indicate which diagram better expresses the relation between the three given words.
-The relations may not be as straightforward as it seems and you should take your time to think about them.
+The relations may not be as straightforward as they seem and you should take your time to think about them.
 This test has no time limit.

 The best way to analyze each relation is to identify the word with a wider meaning and that could possibly encompass the others.
 Then you should question the relation between the remaining words.
 For instance:

-Is A always B/C? - If yes, then A will be inside B/C. If no, it will be separated.
+Is A always B/C? - If yes, then A will be inside B/C. If not, it will be separated.

 Is A partially B/C?
-If yes, it will partially overlap with B/C. If no, it will be separated.
+If yes, it will partially overlap with B/C. If not, it will be separated.

 Is A never B/C?
-If yes, it will be separated from B/C. If no, one of the previous options has to apply.
+If yes, it will be separated from B/C. If not, one of the previous options has to apply.